 There’s no better way to see the beauty of the Canadian Rockies than by hitting one of Jasper’s myriad of hiking trails.
 But not all of us are ready for “roughing it.”
 Don’t fret – there are plenty of easy hikes in Jasper ideal for beginners that don’t involve rough ground and steep slopes!

 To make our point, here are 12 Jasper day hikes that will add a healthy dose of outdoor goodness to any Canadian Rockies itinerary.
+They are also the perfect addition to the end of your travels on the Rocky Mountaineer.

 Post-hike, enhance your adventure by exploring nearby attractions, fueling up with food, or partaking in fun outdoor activities!